F1 Sprint rules explained: British Grand Prix debuts new trial race weekend format at Silverstone

 How long will F1 Sprint last?

-The 100km distance will work out to be 17 laps of the 3.7-mile Silverstone circuit.
+The 100km distance at Silverstone works out to be 17 laps of the 3.7-mile Northamptonshire circuit.

 The Saturday sprint is therefore expected to last 25-30 minutes, with the condensed and stripped-down nature of the racing action designed to be part of the appeal to spectators and TV viewers.